-In contrast to many other countries, the Philippines' coal plant pipeline is largely a homegrown affair, and includes only a few international players such as KEPCO from South Korea or China's Energy Engineering Corporation.
+Protest against coal power in Bataan. © PMCJ In contrast to many other countries, the Philippines' coal plant pipeline is largely a homegrown affair, and includes only a few international players such as KEPCO from South Korea or China's Energy Engineering Corporation.
 Most of the country's new coal power projects are backed by Philippine companies such as Meralco, SMC Global Power Holdings, DMCI Holdings, Ayala Corporation, Aboitiz Power, Global Business Power, JG Summit Holdings or the Zest-O Group.

-While the Philippine government and a handful of powerful families that control much of the nation's economy have their mind set on coal, the country is missing out on the chance to transition to cleaner and cheaper energy sources.
+While the Philippine government and a handful of power families that control much of the nation's economy have their mind set on coal, the country is missing out on the chance to transition to cleaner and cheaper energy sources.
 Today, Philippine citizens have to pay electricity rates that are among the highest in Southeast Asia.
-In terms of renewable energy resources, the Philippines are a veritable paradise with an enormous and diverse potential for solar, wind, ocean energy, geothermal and micro-hydro.
-The Philippines' largest solar company sells its electricity for about 6 cents a kilowatt-hour, which is 40% less than the rates charged by Meralco for coal-powered electricity.65 Gerry Arances from the Manila-based Center for Energy, Ecology and Development, says: "The country's big power companies are locking us into a coal-based energy system that is more expensive than solar."
+When it comes to renewable energy resources, the Philippines are a veritable paradise with an enormous and diverse potential for solar, wind, ocean energy, geothermal and microhydro.
+The Philippines' largest solar company sells its electricity for about 6 cents a kilowatt-hour, this is 40% less than the rates charged by Meralco for coal-powered electricity.
+Gerry Arances from the Manila-based Center for Energy, Ecology and Development, says: "The country's big power companies are locking us into a coal-based energy system that is more expensive than solar."
+Civil Society in the Philippines is, however, fed up with filthy, climate-changing coal plants.
+A wide spectrum of NGOs, community-led organizations and institutions like the Catholic Church are challenging each and every of the new coal plants that have been put on the table through legal cases, peaceful demonstrations and rallies.
+Fighting for environmental justice is, however, dangerous in the Philippines.
+In 2016 alone, 28 environmental activists were murdered in the country.
+One of them was Gloria Capitan, president of the United Citizenry of Lucanin, a community organization fighting against open coal stockpiles and coal energy in Bataan province.
+South Korea: